 - 2 tsp cranberry sauce

-- First prep your veg by finely chopping the red cabbage and juicing and zesting the orange.
+- First, finely chop the red cabbage and then juice and zest the orange.

 - Heat the oil in a large frying pan and then add the shredded cabbage.
 Stir it over a high heat for about four minutes.